Amal Clooney and Cindy Crawford Embrace Disco Fever with their Halloween Costumes

 On Friday, at the Casamigos Halloween Party in West Hollywood, Amal Clooney and Cindy Crawford — whose husbands George Clooney and Rande Gerber co-founded the tequila company in 2013 — dressed up like disco divas.

-Amal, 39, wore a turquoise glittery strapless corset with coordinating flared sequin pants, which she accessorized with a teased out hair, round glasses and large gold hoop earrings.
+Amal, 39, wore a turquoise glittery strapless corset with coordinating flared sequin pants, which she accessorized with a teased out hair, round Linda Farrow sunglasses and large gold hoop earrings.
 Meanwhile Crawford, 51, took a more subdued approach, wearing a two-tone pleated dress, corkscrew curls, and a white stole.

 While George was absent from the festivities, Crawford’s entire family was present for the pre-Halloween bash.
 Her husband Rande wore a white suit with a very unbuttoned shirt, a thin scarf and aviator sunglasses.
 Her 16-year-old daughter Kaia Gerber looked like a young ’70s babe with a blonde wig, a chainmail halter top and bright blue eyeshadow and was accompanied by her older brother Presley Gerber, 18, who wore a patterned shirt and black pants.